fusepoolP3/overall-architecture/d51-deliverable.md

 While it is possible for an LDP implementation to implement this API directly it would be hard to convince vendors of LDP implementations to add support for Transforming Containers, especially as long as this API is hardly known and there are few transformers available.
 As the API won't become more widely known as long as it is isn't supported this is a prototypical catch-22 situation.

 To break out of this dilemma we implemented the P3 Transforming Proxy.
 This is an HTTP Proxy that is used as a reverse proxy in front of an LDP Server and adds the capabilities described by the Transforming Container LDPC to the proxied instance.
 The proxy intercepts POST requests: if the request is against an LDPC marked as Transforming Container the proxy will not only forward the request to the proxied LDP instance but also send the contents to the transformer associated to the container.
-Once the result of the transformation is available the results will also be posted to the LDPC.
+Once the result of the transformation is available, such result will also be posted to the LDPC.
 Of course, the LDPC can be associated to a pipeline transformer if multiple transformers should be executed.

 #### Backends